 Sexually transmitted infections (STIs or STDs) are very common and can be easily transmitted through sexual intercourse, even if an infected person doesn’t show symptoms.
 Two STDs—human papillomavirus (HPV) and herpes—are similar in some ways but can have very different implications for your health.

 Want to learn more about HPV vs. herpes?
+Curious if there is a difference between genital warts and herpes?
 Here we explore both of these viruses, their symptoms, associated health risks, and more—so keep reading.

 The at-home HPV Test from Everlywell allows you to collect your own sample using a vaginal swab from the comfort of your home and send it to a lab for HPV testing—plus, you receive your digital results in days.
 The test lets you screen for fourteen high-risk HPV genotypes (types of HPV associated with increased cervical cancer risk), including HPV 16 and 18.

 If you are sexually active, you may be wondering, “What is the difference between genital warts in herpes?”
 While HPV and herpes are similar in many ways, they are two different viruses with different effects on the body and on your health.

 HPV, or the human papillomavirus, is the most common sexually transmitted infection (STI or STD) in the United States, with millions of new cases being reported each year.
 You can get HPV by having vaginal, anal, or oral sex with someone who has the virus, even if they don’t show any signs or symptoms.
 There is no cure for HPV, but the virus usually goes away on its own.

 In the case that the infection does not go away, HPV may contribute to health problems like genital warts and—if the person is infected with high-risk HPV genotypes—certain kinds of cancer (such as cervical cancer).